Time running out for missing Indonesian submarine as U.S. joins search | Law-Order

 Natalie Sambhi, an expert on Indonesian military and security at Verve Research, said the best case scenario was that the submarine was not at a great depth but even then the challenges were immense.
 "When you factor in the oxygen levels for the actual number of crew and then the time it takes to locate, assessment of recovery, then engagement in that recovery that timeline looks even longer."

 Australia, India, Malaysia, Singapore and the United States have sent specialised ships or aircraft in response to Indonesian requests for assistance.
-The U.S. Defence Department is sending "airborne assets" to assist in the submarine search, a Pentagon spokesman said.
+The U.S. military is sending a P-8 Poseidon aircraft to assist in the submarine search.

+On Friday, the Pentagon said U.S. Defense Secretary Lloyd Austin had spoken with his Indonesian counterpart and offered additional support, which could include undersea search assets.
 White House national security adviser Jake Sullivan told Indonesian Foreign Minister Retno Marsudi on Thursday the "United States would do everything possible to support Indonesia’s search and rescue effort," a spokeswoman said.
-Two Australian Navy ships were heading for the search area including a frigate with special sonar capabilities, the defence department said.

-Indonesia operates five submarines - two German-built Type 209s including Nanggala and three newer South Korean vessels.
-It has been seeking to modernise its defence capabilities but some of its equipment is old and there have been fatal accidents in recent years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)